-You don’t need to manage listings, worry about shipping the inventory; your third party vendor does it all for you.
-So if you’re looking for a time saving business model, this can be a good pick.
+You don’t need to manage listings, or worry about shipping the inventory; your third-party vendor does it all for you.
+So if you’re looking for a time-saving business model, this can be a good pick.

 Amazon FBA vs. Dropshipping – A Head-to-Head Comparison

 So which business model is the better one?

 They both have their advantages and disadvantages, and it all depends on your goals for your business.
 If you’re not interested in taking a risk or don’t have enough capital to start with, then dropshipping can be a good option.

 If you’re looking for a steady business with long-term profits and have a significant investment, then you should go for Amazon FBA.
 You can build your store, grow your brand, and make a good income.

 Here is a table comparing both Amazon FBA and dropshipping:

 |Has a higher risk factor||Has a relatively lower risk factor (if done right)|